Marjorie Taylor Greene claims Biden being blackmailed by Russia in unhinged response

-Marjorie Taylor Greene wildly claims Biden is being blackmailed by Russia in conspiracy-laden SOTU response

-Marjorie Taylor Greene has claimed Joe Biden is being blackmailed by Russia over his son Hunter’s laptop.
+Marjorie Taylor Greene has claimed that Joe Biden is being blackmailed by Russia over son his Hunter Biden’s laptop in a conspiracy-laden response to his State of the Union speech.

+The far-right US representative’s comments come soon after she heckled the president during his address along with her Republican colleague Lauren Boebert.

+“The president of the United States is totally compromised because every world leader has contents of Hunter Biden’s laptop and much more to blackmail him,” Ms Taylor Greene said in a video following the speech Tuesday night.

 Register for free to continue reading